 Trip Attack* (4) – Additional damage and the opportunity to knock the enemy prone to prevent escape and enable advantage for melee party members, potentially including yourself, makes for an excellent maneuver.
 A limit of large or smaller holds this back from being a 5.
 For ranged weapon users, it should be used as your last attack so you don’t impose disadvantage on yourself.
 This can also be used to knock flying enemies out of the air as long as they lack the hover trait.

 If you’re looking to play a gish then look no further, the Eldritch Knight combines Wizard-like spellcasting with the robust martial chassis of the Fighter.
-Whilst Intelligence isn’t a required stat for this subclass, it’s recommended to at least have a 14 so you’re not completely shut out from using spell attack and DC based spells.
+Whilst Intelligence isn’t a required stat for this subclass, it’s recommended to at least have a 14 so you’re not completely shut out from using spell attack and DC-based spells.
 Recommended spells for this subclass include Booming Blade, Absorb Elements, Magic Missile, Shield, Shadow Blade, and Fly.

-Spellcasting (4) – Adding spellcasting to the Fighter was always going to be a great mix, this only gets a 4 due to the school restrictions and the extremely slow spell slot progression of being a three quarter caster.
+Spellcasting (4) – Adding spellcasting to the Fighter was always going to be a great mix, this only gets a 4 due to the school restrictions and the extremely slow spell slot progression of being a three-quarter caster.

-Weapon Bond (4) – Never being without your weapon is an excellent ribbon ability for a martial; great for infiltration, prison breaks, and keeping weapon based artifacts away from bad guys.
+Weapon Bond (4) – Never being without your weapon is an excellent ribbon ability for a martial; great for infiltration, prison breaks, and keeping weapon-based artifacts away from bad guys.
 This would be a 5 if it allowed you to use a bonded weapon as a spellcasting focus.

-War Magic (2) – A feature which can be worth taking if you try to make the best of it, combinations like Booming Blade and a melee attack are really the highlight of this feature.
+War Magic (2) – A feature that can be worth taking if you try to make the best of it, combinations like Booming Blade and a melee attack are really the highlight of this feature.